joseguilhermefmoura/Telegram-Dark-Mode/README.md

 # Telegram-Dark-Mode
-Chrome Extension who turns Telegram on dark mode
+Chrome Extension that turns Telegram on dark mode